jwulf/cc-gsg-csharp/README.md

 * Run the application with the command `dotnet run` (remember to set the client connection variables in the environment first).

+Note: you can use `dotnet watch run` to automatically restart your application when you change your code.

-* Open [http://localhost:5001/status](http://localhost:5001/status) in your web browser.
+* Open [http://localhost:5000/status](http://localhost:5000/status) in your web browser.

 You will see the topology response from the cluster.